 Silver Amalgam vs Composite Resin Filling Materials

 Silver amalgam is a very soft, malleable, metal compound that is made up of copper, tin, silver, and mercury.
 Mercury accounts for almost 50% of the mixture, giving the final material, its silvery-grey appearance.
 Once dental amalgam has been mixed, the dentist gently packs into the hole that has been drilled into the tooth.
-The surface of the amalgam is formed to match the edge of the tooth above it.
+The surface of the amalgam is formed to match the tooth structure and edge of the tooth above it.
 Once your bite pattern has been established, the amalgam is allowed to cure, or harden.
-Although the FDA has approved silver amalgam and it has been declared safe for use, individuals who have a sensitivity to mercury may experience certain side effects, such as headaches, dizziness, muscle weakness, and depression.

 Both materials are incredibly long-lasting.
-Composite resin fillings can last upwards of 10 years, and with proper dental care, many years longer.
+Composite resin fillings can last upwards of 10 years, and even longer with proper oral care.
 Silver amalgam fillings are also extremely durable.
 For most, the average lifespan ranges between 10 and 15 years, but we have seen cases in which they have lasted up to 20 years.
-To get these results, it’s important to be seen by your dentist every year, report any problems as soon as they occur, and take proper care of your teeth.
-This includes brushing your teeth twice a day and flossing at least once.
-You can also protect your teeth and reduce the growth of bacteria by using a mouthwash approved by the American Dental Association.